rbeyer/hiproc/docs/processing.rst

 3. ``HiStitch``
 4. ``HiccdStitch``

+At this point, you will have "stitched" and "balance" files for each CCD.
 Depending on what your goals are for processing, you could stop here.
-However, if you want to create color mosaics, or engage the "high precision" processing, a few more preparatory steps are needed:
+However, if you want to create color mosaics, or engage the "high precision" processing, a few more steps are needed:

 5. ``HiColorInit``
 6. ``HiJitReg``